Yoga & Wellness Classes

 For instructions on how to join a zoom session, please click here.

 Yoga studio classes

-Yaisa teaches regular classes at yoga studios in Adelaide and on the Fleurieu Peninsula.
-You can find her at Kanti Yoga in Cumberland Park on Mondays, at Salt Yoga in Christies Beach on Tuesdays and at Fleurieu Yoga in Aldinga on Thursdays.
-Visit the studios’ websites for more information and to book
+Yaisa teaches weekly classes at yoga studios in Adelaide and on the Fleurieu Peninsula.
+You can find her at Kanti Yoga in Cumberland Park on Mondays & Thurdays, at Salt Yoga in Christies Beach on Tuesdays and at Salt Yoga in Aldinga on Tuesdays and Thursdays.
+Visit the studios’ websites for more information and to book.

 Private yoga & wellness coaching

 Yaisa offers individual yoga classes, as well as wellness coaching.
 Coaching programs, often combined with private yoga sessions, run for three to six months and require a degree of commitment from the client.
 They consist of weekly or fortnightly sessions during which we tackle all aspects of wellness, from dietary advice to mindfulness practice, to a program of physical exercise in combination with simple lifestyle changes.
 Each program is tailored to the individual’s needs.